faustbrian-archives/binary/README.md

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to hello@kodekeep.com.
+If you discover a security vulnerability within this package, please send an e-mail to security@konceiver.dev.
 All security vulnerabilities will be promptly addressed.

 ## Credits

 This project exists thanks to all the people who [contribute](../../contributors).

-## Support Us

-We invest a lot of resources into creating and maintaining our packages.
-You can support us and the development through [GitHub Sponsors](https://github.com/sponsors/faustbrian).

 ## License

-Binary is an open-sourced software licensed under the [MPL-2.0](LICENSE.md).
+This is free and open source software under the terms of the [MIT License](./LICENSE).